oslabs-beta/ShipShape/README.md

 ### Have an idea to make ShipShape even better?

 If you'd like to contributee to ShipShape, please open a PR from your personal fork, or shoot us an email at ShipShapeK8S@gmail.com and our team will work with you to get the feature implemented.

+## License

+This product is licensed under the MIT License without restriction.